Timothyke/Timothyke/README.md

 Hi there! 👋 Welcome to my GitHub profile!

-I’m Timothy maina, a passionate developer, cybersecurity enthusiast 🔐, and nature lover 🌿 based in Kenya 🇰🇪.
+I’m Timothy maina, a passionate developer, cybersecurity enthusiast 🔐, and nature lover 🌿 based in Kenya.
 My work revolves around creativity 💡, technology 💻, and environmental consciousness 🌍.

 ---